Top 10 Online Transcription Jobs in Kenya

 6. Speechpad

-You may have seen ads for Speechpad on your Facebook News Feed or Google search results, but you’re not sure what Speechpad is.
-SpeechPad is one of the best transcription sites that offers transcription services to individuals and businesses alike.
-You can find work as either an individual or collaborate with other transcribers in the industry to create teams of freelancers.
+You may have seen ads for Speechpad on your Facebook News Feed or Google search results, but you’re unsure what Speechpad is.
+SpeechPad is one of the best transcription sites offering transcription services to individuals and businesses.
+You can find work as an individual or collaborate with other transcribers in the industry to create teams of freelancers.

 Speechpad accepts applications from anyone, so you don’t need any previous experience to get started!
 All you need is a computer with internet access and basic typing skills.